 If your USB flash drive already boots fine natively, it should startup.
 If not, you can use our “Universal USB Installer” or “YUMI” tools to quickly create a bootable USB, and then re-attempt boot using Virtualbox from your USB drive.

-VirtualBox running from USB
+VirtualBox Booting and running from USB

 Being able to bring your portable virtual machine emulator with you is pretty nifty.
 Furthermore, it makes for a convenient way to launch your favorite Linux OS from a running PC.
 All while eliminating the need to reboot.
 For instance, this is a great alternative to rebooting when you want to show a Linux distribution to a friend or colleague.
 Or for those times when you don’t want to disturb the host OS, but need to get some work done.
 Emulation from USB is a great way to accomplish these things.